NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 World-class gastronomy, ancient Inca heritage, Machu Picchu, and a surprisingly affordable lifestyle from the Pacific coast to the Andes World-Class Gastronomy Capital, Remarkably Affordable Living, Unrivaled Natural & Cultural Heritage are among the top reasons expats choose Peru.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Peru straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Peru — straight to your inbox.